 Curious to learn more about you and your business, they come to your website and might subscribe to your newsletter, join your community, download your podcast, and later look into your other content products and services.

 Backlinks are a must-have to obtain better organic search results for your website.
 Google and other search engines recognize the links to your site on third-party sites as indications your content is valuable.
-Backlinks also serve as direct portals for the audience consuming your content on the third-party site to find your website.
+High-quality backlinks also serve as direct portals for the audience consuming your content on the third-party site to find your website.

 The higher rankings, the more users will see your website and visit it, increasing your subscribers over time.